jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 ## Specification schemes

-Zebraix supports 2 specification schemes for RQSs.
+Zebraix supports 2 specification schemes for RQCs.

 - 1. A *four point*, or *control-point*, scheme: ($p_0$, $p_1$, $p_2$,
       $p_3$).

-  - 1)  When a Bézier cubic spline is a parabola, the four points used for an RQS also generate a parabola.
+  - 1)  When a Bézier cubic curve is a parabola, the four points used for an RQC also generate a parabola.

   - 2)  An intersection point is not required, so semi-circles can be specified.